 Women of Wantable: Then Vs. Now

-Three weeks ago today, after this fashion shoot featuring women of Wantable, we began our new socially distant life.
-Hustling to work by webcam, chasing doggos and kiddos (counts as cardio, right?) and to connect via video chat, texts, calls, letters, even waving through windows.
-What we have found is that these bonds, with our precious customers, our work family and, of course, our humans at home, mean everything.
-We are so grateful for those still working to keep us all safe—the true heroes, like the delivery folks, the store assistants, emergency services and those on the medical front lines.
+Last year in March, we began our new socially distant life.
+Hustling to work by webcam, chasing doggos and kiddos (counts as cardio, right?), and to connect via video chat, texts, calls, letters, even waving through windows.
+What we have found is that these bonds, with our precious customers, our work family, and, of course, our humans at home, mean everything.
+We are so grateful for those still working to keep us all safe—the true heroes, like the delivery folks, the store assistants, emergency services, and those on the medical front lines.
 You know who you are, and we ❤️ you for it.

-As you know, there isn’t a map to guide us through this, but our plan is to stay true to putting people first, giving back to our community and to fueling your self-confidence with inspiring stay-home style.
+As you know, there isn’t a map to guide us through this, but our plan is to stay true to putting people first, giving back to our community, and to fueling your self-confidence with inspiring stay-home style.
 We’re using our hearts and hustle to share meaningful content that we hope will lift your spirits.
 But this isn’t a one-way conversation—if there’s something you’d like to see let us know.
-So, let’s start now with our ‘then and now’ story.
-We plan to do this photoshoot again, at the same time, next year.
-Will you join us?
-We hope so.
 Take care of you and yours.

 Jess loves her fam, singing, and wine.
 Lots of wine.